Download Ruby 1.9 Mac

 With brew this is a one-liner:

-(assuming that you have tapped homebrew/versions, which can be done by running brew tap homebrew/versions)
+(assuming that you have tapped homebrew/versions, which can be done by running brew tap homebrew/versions

 Worked out of the box for me on OS X 10.8.4.
 Or if you want 2.0, you just brew install ruby

-More generally, brew search ruby shows you the different repos available, and if you want to get really specific you can use brew versions ruby and checkout a specific version instead.
+shows you the different repos available, and if you want to get really specific you can use brew versions ruby

 I know it’s an older post, but i wanna add some extra informations about that.

-Firstly, i think that rvm does great BUT it wasn’t updating ruby from my system (MAC OS Yosemite).
+does great BUT it wasn’t updating ruby from my system (MAC OS Yosemite).

-What rvmwas doing : installing to another location and setting up the path there to my environment variable … And i was kinda bored, because i had two ruby now on my system.
+was doing : installing to another location and setting up the path there to my environment variable … And i was kinda bored, because i had two ruby now on my system.

-So to fix that, i uninstalled the rvm, then used the Homebrew package manager available here and installed ruby throw terminal command by doing brew install ruby.
+, then used the Homebrew package manager available here and installed ruby throw terminal command by doing brew install ruby

 And then, everything was working perfectly !